 No. 9: Snoring

-About 10% of kids snore.
+About 1 in 10 kids snore.
 They can snore for many reasons, including sleep apnea, seasonal allergies, stuffiness from a cold, or a deviated septum.
-If sleep isn't disturbed, your pediatrician probably won't treat snoring.
-See your pediatrician if your child isn't sleeping well because of snoring or breathing problems.
-If snoring bothers sleep and it isn't an apnea symptom, it may be treated with medication, such as nasal steroid spray to shrink nasal tissues.
+If their sleep is OK, your pediatrician probably won't treat snoring.
+But see your pediatrician if your child isn't sleeping well because of snoring or breathing problems.

-Kids who have night terrors also often sleepwalk.
-When they're only partially awake they walk, talk, sit up in bed, or do other activities.
-Their eyes may be open, but they're unaware.
-Most kids outgrow sleepwalking by their teens.
-Don't wake a sleepwalking child because you may scare her.
-Gently guide her back to bed.
-Keep the area around her safe: Lock doors and put up safety gates near steps.
+Some children sleepwalk.
+When they're not fully awake they may walk, talk, sit up in bed, or do other things.
+Their eyes may be open, but they're not aware.
+Most kids outgrow this by their teens.
+Don't wake a child who sleepwalks.
+You may scare them.
+Gently guide them back to bed.
+Keep the area they may roam in safe: Lock doors and put up safety gates near steps.

 No. 12: Allergies, Asthma, and More

-Some medical conditions can prevent kids from sleeping.
+Some health problems can keep kids from sleeping.
 Stuffy noses from allergies, colds, and asthma can make it hard to breathe.
-In babies, colic, acid reflux, earaches, or teething pain also can lead to poor sleep.
-Your pediatrician may offer symptom relief to help your child sleep better.
+In babies, colic, acid reflux, earaches, or teething pain can also hamper sleep.
+Your pediatrician may be able to help.

 No. 14: The Teen Body Clock

-A teen's sleep cycle changes during adolescence, making him more alert in the evening and sleepier in the morning.
-Work with your teen's new body clock, letting her do homework at night and sleep later if she can.
-But teens still need at least eight-and-a-half hours of sleep.
-Some schools and sleep specialists are working to make high school start times later so teens are at school when they are most alert.
+When a child becomes a teen, their sleep cycle changes.
+They become more alert in the evening and sleepier in the morning.
+Work with those changes.
+Let your teen do homework at night and sleep later if they can.
+Teens still need at least 8.5 hours of sleep.